nsyousef/ac215_Group_127_2473879/docs/known_issues.md

   * add ability to turn body around to show back
   * remove distinction between left and right
 * fix user demographics showing in chat
+* fix error messages when navigating between pages (`Cannot access 'hasPredictionTextRef' before initialization`)
+* In the startup flow, when you add the first disease, the UI goes to the body map picker while analyzing

 ## Frontend performance - N

 * download trained model file from GCP bucket on first startup
-* lazy import PyTorch when running an ML model
+* ~~lazy import PyTorch when running an ML model~~
-* try to optimize Python bundle
+* ~~try to optimize Python bundle~~

 ## Training